 The workmen are here doing up the pool area, so I am also enjoying watching the progress while they work away and I get to relax.
 Maybe I can finish knitting my little baby boys cardigan in the beautiful Sydney sunshine…..ahhhh I love life 🙂

 My holiday is planned for the whole of August and my daughter-in-laws birthday is in August while I am away.
-Chloe is a beautiful talented lady and I wanted to give her something special for her birthday.
-As both her and Ben live in Sydney, I usually give her a gift card or get something delivered from an online store in Australia.
+D3 is a beautiful talented lady and I wanted to give her something special for her birthday.
+As both her and C4 live in Sydney, I usually give her a gift card or get something delivered from an online store in Australia.
 Last year I gave her a years subscription to the Donna Hay magazine.
-But this year my youngest daughter planned a trip over to Sydney and it was at a time when she could take a package for Chloe over with her.
+But this year my youngest daughter planned a trip over to Sydney and it was at a time when she could take a package for D3 over with her.

 I had three days to create something!
 Robin said he would be okay to help around home while I concentrated on sewing!
 Below is a series of photos of the progress and the final product.
 And….she loved it….yay 🙂